cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ## Who can apply for a permit?

+You can apply for a permit without the help of a licensed professional if you are starting a small project such as building a fence or making other small changes.

 ### You may need to hire a licensed professional

 Depending on your project’s specific plans, you may need to hire a licensed professional such as an engineer, architect, or surveyor to complete certain parts of the application.
 If you’re building a new home or building onto your existing home, you will most likely need to hire a licensed professional.
 The reviewer will tell you which application materials will need to be filled out by a licensed professional during your consultation.